Centrifugal or “vortex” separators remove

 low velocity (center) of this secondary vortex.
 The Type “R” centrifugal

-weight flow capacity.
+mass flow capacity.

 All of the aforementioned centrifugal separators